Physical CMOS XOR Gate Build

 Physical Build

-Constructed on breadboard using one CD4007B IC.
-All 6 NMOS and 6 PMOS pins used.
-Pull-down resistor (10 kΩ) on output ensures visible logic levels.
+Constructed on a breadboard using one CD4007B IC.
+All 6 NMOS and 6 PMOS pins on the chip were utilized.
+A 10 kΩ pull-down resistor was placed on the output to ensure visible logic levels during testing.

 Functional Testing